The Birds and the D’s

 Dr. Oliver Sacks, dearly departed giant of neurology, tells the story of a man who mistook his wife for a hat.
 The afflicted gentleman was beset by visual agnosia, unable to accurately process what he saw.
 The fact that he thought his wife to be a hat didn’t make her a hat, however, any more than I am a cucumber – nor was she able to turn into a hat.
 She remained very much his wife, comfortably at his side, supporting him as they looked to the good Dr. Sacks for assistance.
 And men who mistake themselves for women are not women and cannot become women, and vice versa: women who mistake themselves for men are not men, nor can they become men.

 Despite enduring all the pain of transition to attempt life as the opposite sex, a number of trans individuals come to deeply regret their decision.
 Some attempt to “detransition”, to try to head back from whence they came.
-(Dysphoria, disease, disorder, desistance, and now detransition - the chorus of D’s has swelled to full dissonant orchestra – the third act of my long dissertation has officially earned its caption).
+(Dysphoria, disease, disorder, desistance, and now detransition – the chorus of D’s has swelled to full dissonant orchestra – this long dissertation has officially earned its caption).
 But it’s difficult, to put it mildly, to physically and psychologically undo what has been done.

 With all of the above in mind it seems clear that the radical decision to pursue sex “reassignment” should be seen as the very last resort, after all other options are exhausted.
 But saying as much to the activists is like waving a red flag in front of a bull.